 Different types of lithium batteries have varying maximum charge voltages:

-For example, let’s consider a scenario of Li-ion and LiFePO4 batteries being used in a similar device.
-The Li-ion battery might have a maximum charge voltage of 4.2 volts per cell.
-The LiFePO4 battery would have a lower maximum charge voltage of 3.6 volts per cell.
+For example, let’s consider a scenario in which Li-ion and LiFePO4 batteries are used in a similar device.
+The Li-ion battery might have a maximum charge voltage of 4.2 volts per cell, while the LiFePO4 battery would have a lower maximum charge voltage of 3.6 volts per cell.

 Discharge Cutoff Voltage